palaeoware/revosim/revosim/docs_build/_sources/settingsorganisms.rst.txt

 :Genome Size: This dictates the number of genome word for all organisms in the simulation.
 Its minimum is limited by the words entered in the systems below (i.e. if a system is applied to word number four, you cannot reduce this value below that word).

 The options below this allow systems to be applied to words of the genome.
 Counts use C++ numbering, thus start from zero, and above nine continue from A-V. When a string is entered, the label will turn green if it can be applied with the current settings.
 If a string requires that the number of words is increased, this is implemented in the genome size option above.
 If an option is not possible, the label turns red.
-Some options, when changed, provide further prompts suggesting changes of relevant settings to achieve a viable confiugration.
+Some options, when changed, provide further prompts suggesting changes of relevant settings to achieve a viable configuration.
 Options dictate the following:

 :Fitness: Which words are used in the REvoSim fitness algorithm.